Skip to main content

 The graph brought about several interesting observations:

 • The record breaking spree continued.
-Both the 2010 Guangzhou games (65) and 2012 London Olympics (6) set best ever medal milestones for India resulting in a new low of 10.83.
-This value too was ultimately surpassed (10) when India accumulated 7 and 70 medals respectively at 2020 Tokyo and 2018 Jakarta games respectively
+Both the 2010 Guangzhou games (65) and 2012 London Olympics (6) set best ever medal milestones resulting in a new low of 10.83.
+This value too was ultimately surpassed (10) when India accumulated 7 and 70 medals respectively at 2020 Tokyo Olympics and 2018 Jakarta games respectively

 • The only blip during this time came in the period post London Olympics.
 The 2014 Incheon games (57) couldn't meet the lofty standards set at 2010 Guangzhou games while the 2016 Rio Olympics can be categorized as a near to close washout with only two medals